First-Year Progression Agreement

-The Office of Student Development and Success (OSDS) helps students develop a passion and sense of pride for their Lee College of Engineering education and chosen profession by becoming self-motivated and independent learners, problem solvers, and professionals.
+The Office of Student Development and Success (OSDS) helps College of Engineering students develop a passion and sense of pride for their Lee College of Engineering education and chosen professions.
+Through advising and participation in our programs, our students become self-motivated and independent learners, problem solvers, and professionals.

 All OSDS faculty have worked as practicing engineers and engineering leaders.
 Many are registered Professional Engineers, and each brings real-world experience and perspective to the classroom as well as to all interactions with students.

 To meet our staff and a for brief look at the programs we offer, please click on the icons below to view the videos:

 More detail about our programs can also be found in the navigation bar at the top of this page.